AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-reverted-file-version-history.md

 -   **Topic preview**: when you are previewing a topic, there also you can bring up the **Version History** panel from the left rail.
 You will get a panel similar to the Assets UI from where you can select the **Revert Version Logs** link to access the reverted version history of the active document.

--   **AEM's Tools section**: you can also access this report from AEM's Tools section.
-The following procedure explains how you can access the revert version history from the AEM's Tools section.
+-   **Adobe Experience Manager Tools section**: you can also access this report from Experience Manager Tools section.
+The following procedure explains how you can access the revert version history from the Experience Manager Tools section.

 Perform the following steps to access the Revert History report: